Note: Fellowship forms offered on this page for download are offered in PDF format.

 (c) assist with occasional research assistance for Institute faculty, as approved by the Institute Director.

-Instructions for application will be provided by Professor Lawrence Hamermesh, the Institute Director, in the spring.
+Instructions for application will be provided by Professor Bruce Grohsgal, the Institute Director, in the spring.

 The Josiah Oliver Wolcott Fellowship is the only fellowship program in American legal education that offers students an opportunity to serve as a clerk for a justice of the Delaware Supreme Court or the Delaware Court of Chancery.
 Awarded to only five students each year, this prestigious fellowship also provides academic credit and a scholarship grant.